Do you know how to care for our paws in the Winter?

 Autumn and my owners add a pad protectant (Musher’s Secret or Paw Guard) which can help prevent drying and cracking of our pads.
 Just remember when there is packed snowballs between our toes, your best bet is to simply let it melt off in the heat of your home.

-You can also prevent this build up by keeping the fur between your dog’s toes trimmed.
-To avoid trimming out too much hair, keep your scissors parallel with your dogs pads and just shear off the fur that sticks out from in between the pads.
-Around the toes the fur should be cut just short enough to see the end of the toenail.
+You can also prevent this build-up by keeping the fur between our toes trimmed.
+To avoid trimming out too much hair, keep your scissors parallel with our pads and just shear off the fur that sticks out from in between the pads.
+Around the toes, the fur should be cut just short enough to see the end of the toenail.
 Trim around the sides to keep that nice “paw” shape.